d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 net(x)
 ```

-This generates a network with a hidden layer of 256 units, followed by a ReLU activation and another 10 units governing the output.
-In particular, we used the `nn.Sequential` constructor to generate an empty network into which we then inserted both layers.
-What exactly happens inside `nn.Sequential` has remained rather mysterious so far.
-In the following we will see that this really just constructs a block.
+This code generates a network with a hidden layer of 256 units,
+followed by a ReLU activation and another 10 units governing the output.
+Note that we used the `nn.Sequential` constructor
+to generate an empty network into which we then inserted both layers.
+What exactly happens inside `nn.Sequential`
+has remained rather mysterious so far.
+In the following, we will see that this really just constructs a block.
 These blocks can be combined into larger artifacts, often recursively.
+T
-The diagram below shows how:
+he diagram below shows how:

 ![Multiple layers are combined into blocks](../img/blocks.svg)